tybottorff/bottorffdocs/notes/literature_notes.md

 # Effects of thymic selection of the T cell repertoire on HLA-class I associated control of HIV infection
  - HLA-B57 allele enriched in those with restricted HIV replication without therapy
  - **HLA-B57 restricted T cells are more crossreactive to mutants of target epitopes, this HLA allele also associated with autoimmunity**
+# Egress of resident memory T cells from tissue with neoadjuvant immunotherapy: implications for systemic anti-tumor immunity
+ - Trms express adhesion molecules and embed within tissues
+ - **Trm promotion in tumors sequesters tumor-specific T cells out of circulation, this can limit systemic antitumor immunity**
+ - **immunotherapy can promote egress of Trms from tumors into circulation**
 # Elevated circulating memory T cells precede immunotherapy toxicities in melanoma
  - summary of a paper I've already read (*T cell characteristics associated with toxicity to immune checkpoint blockade in patients with melanoma*)
 # Elucidating the heterogeneity of immunotherapy response and immune-related toxicities by longitudinal ctDNA and immune cell compartemtn tracking in lung cancer